vlewin/sublime-url-handler/README.md

 `sudo update-desktop-database`

 ## BetterErrors gem
-Create an initializer and put the following line
+Create an initializer and put the following line:
 `BetterErrors.editor = :sublime if defined?
 BetterErrors`